-The monthly meetings for the RTRN Clusters have adopted a new format.
+The monthly meetings for the RCMI CC Clusters have adopted a new format.
 In addition to the discussions pertaining to the specific thematic topics and activities toward proposal development, the Clusters meetings provide a platform for researchers to present their research findings and outcomes.

 At the November 2013 Obesity Cluster call, Dr. Sylvette Ayala-Peña, an Assistant Professor in the Department of Pharmacology and Toxicology at the University of Puerto Rico, gave a webinar entitled, “Mitochondria, Oxidative Stress and Prediabetes.”

 Her research focuses on studying if pharmacological inhibition of the angiotensin II receptor 1 reverses high glucose levels by decreasing oxidative stress and by preventing mitochondrial damage and mitochondrial dysfunction.
 Prediabetes, an important age-related risk factor for the development of insulin resistance (IR) and type 2 diabetes (T2D) is an asymptomatic state characterized by impaired glucose levels and/or abnormal glucose tolerance.
 The proposed study will determine if a drug commonly used to treat hypertension protects against prediabetes possibly by reducing the levels of oxidative stress in the mitochondria.
 Completion of the proposed study may accelerate the development of an intervention for reversing T2D.